 If the vein cannot be seen on the skin's surface, ultrasound may be used to help guide the insertion of the needle.
 Ultrasound-guided sclerotherapy is also commonly performed in a plastic surgeon's office.

 What happens after sclerotherapy?

 It is important to remember to limit your activities for a few days following sclerotherapy, though walking is encouraged to help speed the recovery process.
 You may experience cramping, redness and bruising, symptoms that are treatable with the application of tight-fitting support hose for the first 72 hours or more following treatment.
 Please contact your surgeon or health professional if your symptoms persist or worsen.

-Drs.
-Korentager, Ponnuru, Hendrix, De Souza and Bhavsar at The University of Kansas Physicians welcome your questions concerning sclerotherapy.
-Please call us at 913-588-2000 if you have a suspicious or unwanted vein or would like to learn more about treatment options for varicose or spider veins.
+Our physicians welcome your questions concerning sclerotherapy.
+Please call us if you have a suspicious or unwanted vein or would like to learn more about treatment options for varicose or spider veins.